Public, private, and nonprofit organizations are eligible for most HRSA funding opportunities.

 This includes specialized experience and expertise, cost-sharing or matching (if required), and other requirements.

-Can individuals receive financial assistance?
+Can individuals receive grant funding?

 Yes, however, we don’t provide grants to individuals.